GrowSense/Index/README.md

 ### 4 Attached USB Devices
 For use when 4 USB devices are attached.
 This is used on the GreenSense test server with the following attached:
-- A monitor device and corresponding test simulation device
+- A test monitor device and corresponding test simulation device
-- An irrigator device and corresponding test simulation device.
+- A test irrigator device and corresponding test simulation device
 ```
 wget -O - https://raw.githubusercontent.com/GreenSense/Index/master/scripts/docker/jenkins/install-jenkins-docker-service-4-from-github.sh | sh -s
 ```